How to Choose the Right Business Structure

 Do you plan to leave a large amount of money in your business account at the end of the year?

-Some companies need to build up a large cash reserve to fund future projects.
+Additionally, some companies need to build up a large cash reserve to fund future projects.
 Others need to keep a significant amount of money in the bank at the end of December in order to pay their employees in January.

-If these or similar scenarios might apply to you, then you might want to form a corporation.
+If these or similar scenarios apply to you, then you might want to form a corporation.
 Corporation shareholders are not personally taxed on business income until they receive a payment, also known as a dividend.

 However, as a result of pass-through taxation, LLC owners must pay tax on any money left over in a business account at the end of the year.